-- Listen to what people think, feel and know.
+- Listened to what people think, feel and know.

-- Carry out scientific and social research on the body after death.
+- Carried out scientific and social research on the body after death.

-- Take part in the wider debate about death and dying.
+- Took part in the wider debate about death and dying.

 Please join our email list to get updates about the project.

 Over a century ago, people in cities needed new solutions that cemeteries could not provide.
 Pioneers were brave enough to push for cremation, in the face of scepticism and opposition, and today over 75% of bodies are cremated in England and Wales. c500,000 deaths occur each year in England and Wales.